FlightVin/flightvin.github.io/_posts/2024-12-29-a-project-on-the-gfs.md

 3. **Comprehensive System Analysis:** Validated system performance through extensive benchmarking, demonstrating near-linear scaling in throughput for reads, writes, and appends, while maintaining consistency and reliability.

 The implementation could be found [here](https://github.com/reimagining-gfs/main-repo) and the report [here](https://github.com/reimagining-gfs/main-repo/blob/main/report.pdf).

+Any thoughts/improvements (especially on the GitHub issues) would be welcome.